Difference Between Job Analysis and Job Design

 Job Analysis and Job Design in HRM

-Job Analysis and Job Design are one of important topics studied in Human Resource Management (HRM).
+Job Analysis and Job Design are one of the important topics studied in Human Resource Management (HRM).
 Job Design in Human Resources Management means the process of comprehending, identifying and deciding the duties, roles, responsibilities, and other specifications of a particular job profile.
-On the other hand, Job Analysis in HRM is mainly about determining the level of work experience, educational and professional qualifications, skills as well as the expertise required for a particular job profile.
+On the other hand, Job Analysis in HRM is mainly about determining the level of work experience, educational and professional qualifications, skills, as well as the expertise required for a particular job profile.

 About Job Analysis